 This option determines what statistic is used when the auto-positioning is enabled for a region.
 The center of the region is positioned on the specified value.
-Choose Center on median if you want to track the central tendency of the data or Center on mode to track the location of highest frequency events.
+Choose Center on histogram median if you want to track the central tendency of the data or Center on histogram mode to track the location of highest frequency events.
 Choose Include lower percent to position the region to include events on the low intensity end of the histogram, or Include upper percent to include the high intensity events.
+Choose Center on region median or Center on region mode to track the central tendency of the data within the region, not the entire histogram.